 Different times of the year come with different health challenges.
-Summer can mean heat-related conditions and injuries from outdoor activities.
+While summer can mean heat-related ailments and injuries from outdoor activities, the winter season brings dangerously cold temperatures and icy conditions.

 - Frostbite — This happens when parts of your body freeze.
 It can cause permanent body damage.
 How to avoid frostbite: